raspberrypilearning/cd-dice-roller/en/step_2.md

 If you want to create an account on Trinket, follow the steps below.
 This will allow you to access your work easily from any computer, and to **remix** projects somebody else has shared with you.
 Remixing means you will save a copy of a project so you can make your own changes to it.

-- Go to [the trinket website](http://dojo.soy/trinket) and click **Sign Up For Your Free Account**.
+- Go to [the Trinket website](http://dojo.soy/trinket) and click **Sign Up For Your Free Account**.
 You will need an email address to sign up.

 - Enter your email address and choose a password, or ask somebody to do this for you.